pinecone-io/nvidia-rag/docs/troubleshooting.md

   - PDF extraction with Nemoretriever Parse
   For these features, please use H100 or A100 GPUs instead.
 - Sometimes when HTTP cloud NIM endpoints are used from `deploy/compose/.env`, the `nv-ingest-ms-runtime` still logs gRPC environment variables.
 Following log entries can be ignored.
-- Poor retrieval accuracy is observed with Milvus GPU indexing and search in B200 and A100.
+- Poor retrieval accuracy is observed with vector database GPU indexing and search in B200 and A100.
 Switch to cpu based search and indexing.
 - Large audio files are not supported for ingestion due to processing constraints and LLM context-length limitations.
 - If one of the file in a bulk ingestion job is of type svg, which is a unsupported format, the full bulk ingestion job fails.
 - Complicated filter expressions with custom metadata while sending a query, are not supported from the sample user interface.